holgerbrandl/kalasim/docs/userguide/docs/index.md

 `kalasim` is a discrete event simulator with type support, dependency injection, modern persistence and logging to enable large-scale, industrial-ready simulations.

-`kalasim` started off as a blunt rewrite of [salabim](https://www.salabim.org/). `salabim` is written in python and provides a great model to built simulations. `kalasim` reimplements all core APIs of `salabim` in a more typesafe API while providing better test coverage, real-time capabilities and (arguably) more modern built-in support for visualization
+`kalasim` started off as a blunt rewrite of [salabim](https://www.salabim.org/). `salabim` is written in python and provides a great model to built simulations. `kalasim` reimplements all core APIs of `salabim` in a more typesafe API while providing better test coverage, real-time capabilities and (arguably) more modern built-in support for visualization.

 `kalsim` is written in [Kotlin](https://kotlinlang.org/), designed on top of [koin](https://github.com/InsertKoinIO/koin) as dependency injection framework, is using [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) for event tracking and persistence, and [plotly.kt](https://github.com/mipt-npm/plotly.kt) as well as [`kravis`](https://github.com/holgerbrandl/kravis) for visualization.